fylgja/site/src/components/utilpack/index.md

 The util pack comes out of the box  with some commonly used utility classes, that can be used directly.

-Read the docs to see what is available and [see the default utilities classes here](/components/utilpack/default-utilities).
+Read the docs to see what is available.

+<a href="/components/utilpack/default-utilities" class="btn -theme">See the default utilities classes</a>

 ## Config